Creeping Charlie (Glechoma hederacea).

 Leaf Width: The leaves are 6 to 37 mm in diameter

-Reproduction: Ground ivy reproduces in the Summer and Autumn by seed and also by rooting on its creeping stems.
+Reproduction: Creeping Charlie reproduces in the Summer and Autumn by seed, and also by rooting on its creeping stems.

 Habitat: Creeping Charlie is an aggressive weed that prefers moist, partly shaded areas, but it grows almost as well in the sun, spreading quickly into turf areas and flower beds.